gonzolgarcia/svpluscnv/README.md

     * Breakpoints are defined using `cnv.breaks` (CNV), `svc.breaks` (SV) and `match.breaks` (common) and then mapped into bins; minimum thresholds are set using `num.cnv.breaks = 6`, `num.svc.breaks = 6` and `num.common.breaks = 3` respectively.
     * The number of breaks must be of shattered regions are spected to be out-liers therefor the n times above the average in each sample can be defined using `num.cnv.sd = 5`, `num.svc.sd = 5` and `num.common.sd = 0`

-2) Identification if shattered regions
+2) Identification of shattered regions
     * Contiguous bins with high density of breakpoints are collapsed into shattered regions
     * To discard complex focal events such as circular amplifications or double minutes, the interquartile average of the distances between breaks is set to `dist.iqm.cut = 150000`.
     * Finally, shattered regions such as chromothripsis and chromoplexy produce interleaved SVs.
 We set the percentage of interleaved SVs with `interleaved.cut = 0.33` to discard regions with less than 33% interleaved variants.